lmfit/lmfit-py/doc/confidence.rst

 -------------------------------------------------------

-The estimated values for the :math:`1-\sigma` standard error calculated by default for each fit includes the effects of correlation between pairs of variables, but assumes the uncertainties are symmetric.
+The estimated values for the :math:`1-\sigma` standard error calculated by default for each fit include the effects of correlation between pairs of variables, but assumes the uncertainties are symmetric.
 While it doesn't exactly say what the values of the :math:`n-\sigma` uncertainties would be, the implication is that the :math:`n-\sigma` error is simply :math:`n^2\sigma`.